GradeSaver (tm) ClassicNotes Astrophil and Stella Study Guide

 Introduction

-Some have suggested that the love represented within the sequence may be a literal one as Sidney evidently connects Astrophil to himself and Stella to Penelope Rich, the wife of a courtier, Robert Rich, 3rd Baronet.
+Some have suggested that the love represented in the sequence may be a literal one as Sidney evidently connects Astrophil to himself and Stella to Lady Penelope, thought to be Penelope Devereux (1563–1607), later Lady Rich, the wife of Robert Rich, 3rd Baronet.
+Sidney and Lady Penelope had been betrothed when the latter was a child.
+For some reason the match was broken off, and Lady Penelope married Lord Rich, with whom she lived for a while most unhappily.
 Payne and Hunter suggest that modern criticism, though not explicitly rejecting this connection, leans more towards the viewpoint that writers happily create a poetic persona, artificial and distinct from themselves.[2]